Business compliance costs soar

 Prior to RTI being launched in April, HMRC anticipated the cost to small business at £120m, while the Forum research puts the figure at more than double that at £311m.

 There was some good news when it came to health and safety, with internal costs here falling slightly since 2011, according to the Forum’s data.
 It said this was also likely to fall further after October’s Common Commencement Date when sweeping changes to workplace health and safety are implemented.

-You may find our Commercial & Corporate service page helpful if you are looking for more information on the issues raised in this article.
+You may find our commercial services page helpful if you are looking for more information on the issues raised in this article.
 Additionally, please contact us directly if you wish to raise any other concerns with us.